 Integration with Other Ring and Third-Party Devices

 From the Ring app, you can control multiple devices.
-This includes their line of Video Doorbells and other security cameras including Stick Up Cam, Ring Beam, and Floodlight Cam.
+This includes their line of Video Doorbells and other security cameras including Stick Up Cam, Ring Smart Lighting, and Floodlight Cam.
 Soon, you will also be able to integrate your cameras with Ring Alarm, Ring’s home security system.

 Though you can control all cameras from the same app, you can’t integrate them.
 For example, if someone rings my video doorbell, I can’t trigger my Spotlight Cam to record.
 Unfortunately, I can’t even do this through IFTTT.
 Though Ring has an IFTTT channel, there are no available actions.
 There is one trigger: motion.
 I was able to set the camera to turn on my Hue lights when it detected motion.

 Spotlight Cam also has a Stringify channel, and there are two triggers (when motion is detected and when motion is detected with video) and two actions (turn on the spotlight and turn off the spotlight) so, unfortunately, you still can’t trigger Spotlight Cam to record when someone presses your doorbell, but you can create other integrations.
 For example, as I shared above, “when Spotlight detects motion, turn Philips Hue lights on.”
 And as Stringify allows for complex command strings, you can even say something like, “When Spotlight detects motion, turn Philips Hue lights to blue when it’s raining but only if it’s after 5 pm.”

 Spotlight Cam also works with any Amazon Alexa device that has a screen including Echo Show, Echo Spot, and FireTV, which is not a surprise as Ring was acquired by Amazon.
 Using your Alexa device, you can pull up a live feed and you can also ask to view the latest motion recorded event.